solomon-lo/GrocerEase/README.md

 npm start
 ```

 The application will then open in your browser.
 If you are not currently signed in to a Google account, you will need to do so in order to use the GrocerEase application.
+If you aren’t signed in, you can do so on the starting page by clicking on the Google sign-in widget.